kapilkamble/phs-gatsby-starter/content/pages/home.md

 'Its better than Chocolates because its healthier'

 SnackyBalls are...
-"Yummy...Yummy...Yummy" with Wholesome Raw Ingredients and Nutritions.
+"Yummy...Yummy...Yummy" with Wholesome Raw Ingredients and Nutritious.